 Table of Contents

-One of my favorite ways to use up fresh peaches (or to take advantage of good-quality frozen peaches) is making a peach crisp.
-This simple dessert features tender, juicy, baked peach slices swimming in a thick, syrupy sauce, topped with a buttery, crunchy oat topping.
-While the crisp bakes, those cinnamon-spiked juices bubble up through the topping, giving it almost candied edges throughout.
-Topped with fresh cream, vanilla ice cream, or just as-is, this beloved dessert is sure to please!
+- Irresistible Fresh Flavor: Fresh peaches are baked in a thick, syrupy sauce, topped with a buttery, crunchy cinnamon-oat topping.
+While the crisp bakes, those cinnamon-spiked juices bubble up through the topping, giving it crisp, candied edges throughout.
+Topped with fresh whipped cream, vanilla ice cream, or just as-is, this classic dessert is sure to please!

 What Is the Difference Between a Cobbler and a Crisp?